PS-WHAMER/xash3d/README.md

 The library is licensed under GPLv3 license, see [COPYING](https://github.com/FWGS/xash3d/blob/master/COPYING) for details.
 CMakeLists.txt files are licensed under MIT license, you will find it's text in every CMakeLists.txt header.

-PS MOD - modification of the project Xash3D FWGS, which includes small but useful changes to the gameplay.
-(C)WHAMER